 - We're now reaching the point where you have all of the tools and background to understand advanced topics.

 - Upcoming Topics:

+- Dependent Types + Data Abstraction

 - Automated Theorem Proving + Proof Checking

-- Model Checking

-- Software Model Checking

-- Types and Effects for Resource Management
+- Communication and Concurrency

-- Region-Based Memory Management

-- Object Calculi (OOP)
+- Cooperative Bug Isolation

+- Automated Program Repair

-The Limitations of F_1
+The Limitations of F1

-- In F1 a function works exactly for one type - Example: the identity function - id = $\lambda x:\tau$. $x:\tau \to \tau$ - We need to write one version for each type - Worse: sort : ($\tau \rightarrow \tau \rightarrow bool$) $\rightarrow \tau$ array \rightarrow unit - The various sorting functions differ only in typing - At runtime they perform exactly the same operations - We need different versions only to keep the type checker happy - Two alternatives: - Circumvent the type system (see C, Java, ...), or - Use a more flexible type system that lets us write only one sorting function (but use it on many types of objs)
+- In F1 a function works exactly for one type - Example: the identity function - id = $\lambda x : \tau ... x : \tau \rightarrow \tau$ - We need to write one version for each type - Worse: sort : $(\tau \rightarrow \tau \rightarrow bool) \rightarrow \tau$ array $\rightarrow \tau$ array - The various sorting functions differ only in typing - At runtime they perform exactly the same operations - We need different versions only to keep the type checker happy - Two alternatives: - Circumvent the type system (see C, Java, ...), or - Use a more flexible type system that lets us write only one sorting function (but use it on many types of objs)